 Who Needs to Use a 1099-MISC?

-Businesses are required to file Form 1099-MISC for miscellaneous payments made to each person that aren’t subject to self-employment tax they paid during the tax year:
+Businesses are required to file Form 1099-MISC for miscellaneous payments made during the tax year to each person who is not an employee and isn’t subject to self-employment tax:

 - At least $600 in miscellaneous payments such as rents, prizes and awards, medical and health care payments, other income payments, legal settlements, and other qualifying reimbursements.

-Additionally, a seller selling at least $5,000 in the aggregate of consumer products to a buyer for resale anywhere other than a permanent retail establishment is required to report the sale by checking item 9 on Form 1099-MISC.
+Additionally, if you sell at least $5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment, you must report the sale by checking item 9 on Form 1099-MISC.

 - Alaska